danielrothschild/danielrothschild.github.io/index.md

 I am a professor in the [philosophy department](https://www.ucl.ac.uk/philosophy)  at [University College London](https://www.ucl.ac.uk/).
-Most of my work is about language and meaning.
+Most of my work is about language and meaning and AI.
 You can also find links to a [website (in progress) on dynamic semantics](http://dynsem.github.io/) and my [short](materials/rothschildshortcv.pdf) and [long](rothschildcv.pdf) cv.